Obstructive sleep apnea: Pathophysiological models

 Some otorhinolaryngologists believe the risk factors to be structural features that give rise to a narrowed airway, such as enlarged tonsils, an enlarged posterior tongue, or fat deposits in the neck.
 Further factors leading to OSA can be impaired nasal breathing, floppy soft palate, or a collapsible epiglottis.

-Some oral and maxillofacial surgeons believe the risk factors to be several primary forms of mandibular hypoplasia, which offers a primary anatomical basis to the development of OSA through glossoptosis.
-Some maxillofacial surgeons who offer orthognathic surgery for treatment of OSA believe that their treatments offer superior guarantees of cure of OSA.
+Some oral and maxillofacial surgeons believe the risk factors to be several primary forms of mandibular hypoplasia, which offer a primary anatomical basis to the development of OSA through glossoptosis.
+Some maxillofacial surgeons who offer orthognathic surgery for treatment of OSA believe that their treatments offer superior guarantees of a cure.

 Risk factors

 Obesity

 It is well known that children, adolescents, or adults with OSA are often obese.
 People with obesity show an increase in neck fat tissue, which potentiates respiratory obstruction during sleep.

 However, people of all ages and sexes with normal body mass indices (BMIs) can also demonstrate OSA – and these people do not have significant measures of subdermal or intra-neck fat as shown on DEXA scans.
-It is speculated that they may have increased muscle mass, or alternatively have a tendency to decreased muscle tone, potentiating airway collapse during sleep.
+It is speculated that they may have increased muscle mass or a tendency toward decreased muscle tone, potentiating airway collapse during sleep.

 However, loss of muscle tone is a key feature of deep sleep, and whilst obesity seems a common association, it is not an invariable state of OSA.

 Sleeping supine (on one's back) is also represented as a risk factor for OSA.
 Gravity and loss of tongue and throat tone as a person enters deep sleep are clear factors contributing to OSA development.
 But this explanation is also confounded by the presence of neck obesity.

 The use of CPAP primarily expands a collapsed upper airway, allowing for nasal breathing.
 A positive response to CPAP confirms that airway collapse is the cause of OSA.

 Throat lesions, particularly enlarged tonsils, are well recognized as aggravators of OSA, and removal may provide full, partial, or semi-permanent relief from OSA, which also indicates that enlarged tonsils may play a role in the pathogenesis of OSA.

 Age

-Old age is often accompanied by muscular and neurological loss of muscle tone of the upper airway.
+Old age is often accompanied by muscular and neurological loss of muscle tone in the upper airway.
 Decreased muscle tone is also temporarily caused by chemical depressants; alcoholic drinks and sedative medications are the most common.
 Permanent premature muscular tonal loss in the upper airway may be precipitated by traumatic brain injury, neuromuscular disorders, or poor adherence to chemical and or speech therapy treatments.